Credit Report

 Some businesses may inquire about your credit reports in order to offer you promotions, such as 0% Introductory APR credit cards.
 These inquiries do not need your permission and will not hurt your credit score.
 Your own inquiry into your credit reports, such as using a credit monitoring service or getting the three free reports per year, do not affect your FICO score either.

-Seven (7) years.
+It depends, and may vary from two to seven years.
 So make every effort to pay your bills on time.
 If you have been a good customer, many companies are willing to forgive your for the first time you are late, but you have to ask customer service specifically not to report the late payment to credit bureaus.
 It is a good idea to take advantage of many banks' free online payment services to avoid the hassle of tracking your bills manually.